Get ADHD Assessment & Multisensory Learning Support in Clemton Park.

 In-person tutoring involves meeting in a controlled learning environment, similar to the physical classroom, which can provide less distraction.
 In-person interaction can also help students with ADHD learn how to navigate social situations and interact with their peers.

-There are currently no medical tests for diagnosing ADHD.
-Instead, it is diagnosed through the observation of behavioural symptoms.
-To be diagnosed, children must present with at least six symptoms from either (or both) variants of ADHD, whilst older adolescents and adults must present with at least five.
-Symptoms must have appeared before age 12 and have continued for at least six months.
+The diagnosis of ADHD currently does not involve any medical tests.
+Instead, it is primarily based on the observation of behavioural symptoms.
+For children to be diagnosed, they must demonstrate a minimum of six symptoms from either or both variants of ADHD, while older adolescents and adults must present with at least five symptoms.
+Additionally, these symptoms must have emerged before the age of 12 and persisted for a minimum of six months.

-We stress that only medical and psychological professionals can provide a formal diagnosis.
+It is crucial to understand that only medical and psychological professionals have the authority to provide a formal diagnosis.

 Frequently Asked Questions.

-If you have worries about your own or a loved one’s behaviour, we suggest starting with an initial consultation with your GP.
-They can provide a referral to a paediatrician, psychologist, or psychiatrist for an ADHD diagnosis.
-Alternatively, you can book a child or adult ADHD assessment with us at Neurosensory, and we can guide you towards the suitable provider for a diagnosis, if needed.
+If you are concerned about your own or a loved one’s behaviour, your GP is a good place to start for an initial consultation.
+They may refer you or your child to a paediatrician, psychologist, or psychiatrist for an ADHD diagnosis.
+Alternatively, you can book a child or adult ADHD assessment with us at Neurosensory, and we can refer you to the appropriate provider for a diagnosis if required.

-In the process of a child or adult ADHD assessment, you might be requested to undergo:
+During a child or adult ADHD assessment, you may be asked to undergo:

 Yes, it can be beneficial as long as the tutor has expertise in working with students who have ADHD.
 Tutoring can enhance school performance by equipping students with effective strategies for academic success, thereby minimising the impact of attention and organisational difficulties.